ansys/pysam-sysml2/doc/source/index.rst

-PySam SysML2
+PySAM SysML2
 #############

-PySam SysML2 provides a Python scripting interface for SysML2 models.
+PySAM SysML2 provides a Python scripting interface for SysML2 models.
 It loads models from any SysML2 tool that implements the standard API.
 The loaded model maps into a Python object, allowing you to manipulate, browse, and edit it.
 You can then push modifications back to your modeling tool.

-PySam SysML2 works with the Ansys SysML2 modeling tool, `Ansys System Architecture Modeler (SAM) <https://www.ansys.com/products/connect/ansys-system-architecture-modeler>`_.
+PySAM SysML2 works with the Ansys SysML2 modeling tool, `Ansys System Architecture Modeler (SAM) <https://www.ansys.com/products/connect/ansys-system-architecture-modeler>`_.

 .. only:: html